 - We are emotional beings (because we are animals).
 What separates animals from plants, according to Aristotle, is that animals have wants, desires, urges, and reactions.
 We perceive something in the world that we want and we have the power of volition to get it; likewise, we have the power to avoid the things we don’t want.
 For humans, these wants can get pretty complex, but at rock bottom, we all have (emotional) needs and wants that spring from rather basic sources.

 - We are social beings (because humans live in groups).
 We must live and function in particular societies.
 “No man is an island,” and we are the type of being that does well only in social settings.
 Our social nature stacks on top of our emotional nature, such that we have wants and needs that we would not have were we not social creatures.
 For example, if we were the type of creature that flourished as hermits, the need for trust and friendly cooperation would not be nearly so pressing.

 - We are rational beings.
 To the Greeks — and, let’s be honest, most cultures, including our own contemporary one — what made humans human was our rationality.
 We are creative, expressive, knowledge-seeking, and able to obey reason.
 We might not always obey reason and we may sometimes not want to exercise our minds, but a large part of our existence relates to our being rational animals.

 You can see Aristotle’s taxonomical approach in play.
-He’s not working backwards from some ideal version of humanity, but rather looking at the specific things that make us the specific kind of being we are.
+He’s not working backward from some ideal version of humanity, but rather looking at the specific things that make us the specific kind of being we are.
 It’s this same approach that is the bedrock of Western science, and it’s so ingrained in the way we think about the world that it would be easy to miss how brilliant and innovative his approach was, even if his answers to scientific queries are more wrong than right.
 The irony here is that he founded a way of thinking that ultimately gave us tools to show that many of his final conclusions were wrong.